Climate Change Background

 Early Scientific Realizations (19th Century)

-- 1820s – Joseph Fourier: The French scientist Joseph Fourier first proposed the idea that the Earth’s atmosphere could trap heat like a greenhouse, leading to the concept of the greenhouse effect.
+-that the Earth’s atmosphere could trap heat like a greenhouse, leading to the concept of the greenhouse effect.
 He recognized that certain gases in the atmosphere could warm the planet, though he didn’t fully understand the details.

-- 1856 – Eunice Foote: American scientist Eunice Foote made one of the first connections between carbon dioxide (CO₂) and global warming.
+1856 – Eunice Foote: American scientist Eunice Foote made one of the first connections between carbon dioxide (CO₂) and global warming.
 She conducted experiments that showed CO₂ could trap heat more effectively than other gases.

-- 1896 – Svante Arrhenius: Swedish chemist Svante Arrhenius made a major breakthrough when he calculated that increasing levels of CO₂ in the atmosphere due to industrial activity could raise the Earth’s temperature.
+1896 – Svante Arrhenius: Swedish chemist Svante Arrhenius made a major breakthrough when he calculated that increasing levels of CO₂ in the atmosphere due to industrial activity could raise the Earth’s temperature.
 He is often credited with predicting climate change due to human activities.
-He lived in Sweden and thought that a warmer climate was actually a pretty good idea..
+He lived in Sweden and thought that a warmer climate was actually a pretty good idea.

 Growing Concern (20th Century)

-- 1930s – Guy Callendar: British engineer Guy Callendar was the first to present evidence that the planet was warming due to rising levels of CO₂ from fossil fuel combustion.
+1930s – Guy Callendar: British engineer Guy Callendar was the first to present evidence that the planet was warming due to rising levels of CO₂ from fossil fuel combustion.
 This is known as the Callendar effect.

-- 1950s – Charles David Keeling: In the 1950s, scientist Charles David Keeling began accurately measuring CO₂ levels in the atmosphere at the Mauna Loa Observatory in Hawaii.
+1950s – Charles David Keeling: In the 1950s, scientist Charles David Keeling began accurately measuring CO₂ levels in the atmosphere at the Mauna Loa Observatory in Hawaii.
 His measurements, known as the Keeling Curve, demonstrated a steady rise in atmospheric CO₂, confirming the link between human activities and the increasing greenhouse gas concentration.
 Further confirmation. was given by a slowing of the increase during the COVID reduction in industrial activity.

-- 1970s – Emergence of Environmentalism: By the 1970s, the environmental movement began taking shape.
+1970s – Emergence of Environmentalism: By the 1970s, the environmental movement began taking shape.
 Several climate studies, particularly by scientists such as James Hansen and Syukuro Manabe, confirmed that human-induced climate change was real.
 In 1979, the First World Climate Conference in Geneva acknowledged climate change as a significant global concern.

 Major Recognition (1980s to Present)

-- 1988 – Formation of the IPCC: The Intergovernmental Panel on Climate Change (IPCC) was established in 1988 by the United Nations to assess scientific knowledge related to climate change.
+1988 – Formation of the IPCC: The Intergovernmental Panel on Climate Change (IPCC) was established in 1988 by the United Nations to assess scientific knowledge related to climate change.
 This marked a turning point where climate change became a formal global issue, scientifically validated by a wide array of experts.

 By the 1980s, environmentalists, scientists, and policymakers were largely convinced of the reality of human-induced climate change.
 The accumulation of scientific evidence since the 19th century helped solidify the environmental movement’s recognition of the climate crisis.